English at Culcheth Community Primary School

 We use our topic themes, wherever possible, to provide meaningful writing experiences through contexts and to enhance learning.
 High quality texts are used to challenge, enthuse and engage children.
 There is planned progression in the teaching of writing, including exploring features, planning, drafting, assessing and editing through the familiarisation of the text type, the identification of structure and language features, modelled writing, shared writing, supported composition, guided writing and independent writing.

 Presentation is a priority at Culcheth Community Primary School and we are committed to providing the children with the skills necessary to write their work fluently, legibly and eventually with good pace.
 We expect the children to use a cursive handwriting style, which they start to learn in EYFS.
-We establish high expectations and pride in everything we do – both of ourselves and of the children and we have two taught handwriting sessions per week where the children develop their skills to be able to do this.
+We establish high expectations and pride in everything we do – both of ourselves and of the children.
 Children of all abilities are expected and able to present their work to their highest possible standard increasing their confidence and self-esteem.

 Talk for Writing